- Docente: Enrico Tordoni

 Teaching tools

-Lecture presentations prepared by the instructor, scientific publications and reports provided by the instructor, specialized websites, computer, and video projector.
+Lecture presentations prepared by the lecturer, scientific publications and reports provided by the instructor, specialized websites, computer, and video projector.

-All teaching materials are made available to students in advance through the Virtuale platform (virtuale.unibo.it).
+All teaching materials are made available to students through the Virtuale platform (virtuale.unibo.it) at the end of each lecture.

 Office hours